Serverless Architecture: Breaking Down the Core Components!

 High Start up latency and frequent cold starts

-Before each event, a FaaS platform must take some time to initialize an instance of a function.
-This startup latency can vary considerably depending on different factors.
-It can range from a few milliseconds to several seconds.
+Before each event, a FaaS platform needs time to initialize a function instance, resulting in a startup latency that can vary significantly, from milliseconds to several seconds.

 API Gateway

-When an API gateway receives a request, it searches for the routing configuration that matches it.
-If the route is FaaS-backed, it invokes the corresponding FaaS function with the initial request acknowledged.
-The API gateway usually allows routing from HTTP request variables to a more precise input for the FaaS function.
-The API gateway will take the output of the FaaS function’s logic execution and convert it into an HTTP response before returning it to the caller of the original request.
+When the API gateway receives a request, it looks for the corresponding routing configuration.
+If the route is backed by a FaaS function, the gateway triggers that function and processes the request.
+The gateway helps convert HTTP request variables into more detailed inputs for the FaaS function.
+After the function completes its execution, the API gateway formats the output into an HTTP response and sends it back to the original requester.

 What cannot be called Serverless?